-The Climate Change - Resiliency, Sustainability, Vulnerability Task is focused on encouraging host communities to adopt climate change resiliency strategies for critical and vulnerable transportation infrastructure, as well as adopting sustainable transportation initiatives to transition to electric vehicles (EVs), reduce dependence on automobile travel, reduce single-occupancy vehicle trips, and more efforts.
-The framework of this Task is supported by federal and state level initiatives that promote sustainability, reduce Greenhouse Gases (GHGs), address climate change, and promote resiliency in transportation planning.
-For example, the national FAST Act, and reaffirmed by the new Bipartisan Infrastructure Law (BIL), introduced factors related to enhancing the environment and promoting energy conservation.
-Similarly, Massachusetts has aimed to address climate change by reducing GHGs, promoting alternative mode choices, and using Performance Based Planning and Programming (PBPP) to assist in prioritizing transportation investments.
-As seen under the Performance Management task in this document, the CMMPO staff has fully incorporated the required federal pavement and bridge performance management (PM2) criteria that includes bridge and pavement condition into the regional planning process.
-Further, the federal transportation planning emphasis areas are also considered through other regionally customized performance measures, including Stormwater Management and Resiliency.
+The Transportation Network Resiliency Task is focused on encouraging host communities to adopt transportation resiliency strategies for identifying critical and vulnerable (intermodal/multi-modal) transportation infrastructure, as well as adopting sustainable transportation initiatives to transition to electric vehicles (EVs), reduce dependence on automobile travel, reduce single-occupancy vehicle trips, and other efforts.
+The framework of this task is supported by federal and state level initiatives that promote resilience and sustainability, reducing emissions.
+For example, the national Bipartisan Infrastructure Law (BIL), introduced factors related to enhancing the environment and promoting energy conservation.
+Similarly, Massachusetts has aimed to address transportation network resiliency by reducing GHGs, promoting alternative mode choices, and using Performance Based Planning and Programming (PBPP) to assist in prioritizing transportation investments.
+As seen under the Performance Management task in this document, the required federal pavement and bridge performance management (PM2) criteria have been fully incorporated into the regional planning process.
+Further, the federal transportation planning emphasis areas are also considered through other regionally customized performance measures, including Stormwater Management.

-While Climate Change and Asset Management are distinct areas of emphasis, these Tasks (Task 3.4 and Task.
+While Transportation Network Resiliency and Asset Management are distinct areas of emphasis, these tasks (Task 3.4 and Task.
 3.8) overlap in several ways.
-All planning regions in the Commonwealth experience the impacts of climate change and have a variance of existing inventories of vulnerable infrastructure.
-Conducting vulnerability assessments while also developing strategies and tools to adapt programs to address climate change impacts can help inform regional transportation planning activities.
+All planning regions in the Commonwealth experience the impacts of more frequent and increasingly severe weather events and have a variance of existing inventories of vulnerable infrastructure.
+Conducting vulnerability assessments while also developing strategies and tools to adapt programs to address transportation network resiliency impacts can help inform regional transportation planning activities.
 To help with that, major efforts are being targeted to help identify and assess culverts and small bridges in the region.
+As an example, significant efforts are being targeted to help identify and assess culverts and small bridges in the region.
 From these efforts, customized adaptation and mitigation strategies can be developed for eventual implementation.
 Further, relevant grants can be pursued to replace or retrofit identified vulnerable infrastructure.
-These ongoing planning efforts can help improve the resiliency of the planning region's transportation infrastructure while also minimizing the level of vulnerability.
+These ongoing planning efforts can help improve the resiliency of the region's transportation infrastructure while also minimizing the level of vulnerability.

-- Assisted WRTA staff with securing funds for, and implementing, Low-or No-Emissions vehicle technologies in fleet expansion/replacement activities as well as programmed funds in the Transit element of the CMMPO TIP for implementation of renewable energy technologies at both the WRTA Hub and Maintenance and Operations facilities. - Assisted the Grafton and Upton Railroad with a Clean Diesel Funding Assistance Grant to update their locomotives to clean diesel. - Participated in the development of the MARPA-sponsored Rural Plan (FFY 2019), including its Transportation Subcommittee prepared comments for Massachusetts Municipal Association (MMA) Small Bridges and Culverts Working Group.
+- Assisted WRTA staff with securing funds for, and implementing, Low-or No-Emissions vehicle technologies in fleet expansion/replacement activities as well as programmed funds in the Transit element of the CMMPO TIP for implementation of renewable energy technologies at both the WRTA Hub and Maintenance & Operations facilities. - Assisted the Grafton and Upton Railroad with a Clean Diesel Funding Assistance Grant to update their locomotives to clean diesel. - Participated in the development of the MARPA-sponsored Rural Plan (FFY 2019), including its Transportation Subcommittee - prepared comments for Massachusetts Municipal Association (MMA) Small Bridges and Culverts Working Group.